sys – system specific functions

 The platform that CircuitPython is running on.
 For OS/RTOS ports, this is usually an identifier of the OS, e.g.

-.
+"linux".
+For baremetal ports it is an identifier of the chip on a board, e.g."MicroChip SAMD51".
 It thus can be used to distinguish one board from another.
-If you need to check whether your program runs on CircuitPython (vs other Python implementation), usesys.implementation
+If you need to check whether your program runs on CircuitPython (vs other Python implementation), usesys.implementationinstead.

 - sys.version